-8. Always send a test email
+8. Always send a test email and proofread

 Although it’s not directly related to writing a professional email, this is a practice that everyone should incorporate into their email checklist.
 If you are using a third-party email service provider, they give you an option to send a test email to a particular ID so that you can find loopholes.